 Riding a icelandic horse in Iceland

 September also marks the beginning of the fall colors season in Iceland.
 The landscapes transform into a tapestry of reds, oranges, and yellows, offering breathtaking views and excellent photography opportunities.
-The changing foliage adds a vibrant touch to the already stunning scenery.
+The changing foliage adds a vibrant touch to the already stunning scenery🍂

 the autumn view of iceland september

-If you’re really hoping to see the northern lights but want the chance of a bit warmer weather than in October or November, September is a great month to visit Iceland!
+Yes, it’s possible to see the northern lights in Iceland in September.
+You’ll have a better chance of seeing them towards the end of the month, as skies continue to darken and daylight wanes.
+If you’re really hoping to see the northern lights but want slightly warmer weather than in October or November, September is a great month to visit Iceland!

 see the northern light in Reykjavik for free